visClust: A visual clustering algorithm based on orthogonal projections: Appendix

-In this section, we study the performance of visClust using the 'Optical Recognition of Handwritten Digits' ('Digits') dataset as provided at the UCI repository (\cite{Dua:2019}) as well as in combination with the mentioned 't-SNE' algorithm.
+In this section, we study the performance of visClust using the `Optical Recognition of Handwritten Digits' (`Digits') dataset as provided at the UCI repository\footnote{\url{http://archive.ics.uci.edu/ml}} as well as in combination with the mentioned `t-SNE' algorithm.

-As can be seen in Table \ref{tab:datasetsari}, visClust clearly outperforms all other algorithms when using t-SNE.
-Grid search over the recommended parameter range yielded no improvement of the clustering performance as presented in Table \ref{tab:gridsearchdigits}.
+As can be seen in Table \ref{tab:datasetsari}, visClust fails to classify well when used on the original data, but clearly outperforms all other algorithms when using \textit{t-SNE} as pre-processing.
+A grid search over the recommended parameter range yielded no improvement of the clustering performance as presented in Table \ref{tab:gridsearchdigits}.
 Additionally, Figure \ref{wrongdistrdigits} highlights that visClust is stable up to an absolute error of the input division of approximately 20 percent.
+Therefore, we would recommend to test the 't-SNE` option when using \textit{visClust} for imaging data.

-\section{Computation sample variance (Eq.
+\subsection{Computation sample variance (Eq.
 6, Section 2.2)}